-Norway often conjures up images of Vikings, fjords and trolls, and traditionally, is best known for its dramatic and breath-taking scenery.
-In recent years, however, expats have been attracted to Norway for its success as an oil-producing and exporting nation, its high standard of living, and relatively strong job market.
+Norway conjures up images of Vikings, fjords and trolls, and is traditionally known for its dramatic and breath-taking scenery.
+In recent years, however, expats have been moving to Norway for its success as an oil-producing and exporting nation, its high standard of living, and relatively strong job market.

-With its limited arable land and long coastline, Norway's economy was traditionally fishing and shipping based, until oil was discovered off its shores in the late 1960s.
+With limited arable land and long coastline, Norway's economy was traditionally fishing and shipping based, until oil was discovered off its shores in the late 1960s.
 Thanks to rich natural resources, in the form of fisheries, hydroelectric power, and petroleum exploration and production, Norway has enjoyed strong economic growth.
-Due to wise investment by the government in its national oil fund, it is currently enjoying one of the biggest budget surpluses of any country.
+Due to the government’s wise investments in its national oil fund, the country is currently enjoying one of the world’s biggest budget surpluses.

-The combination of economic success, social welfare systems and egalitarian policies has led to Norway being voted #1 in standard of living by the UNDP’s Human Development Index several years in a row.
-Consequently, Norway is also rated as one of the richest countries on the planet, and its capital, Oslo, has been ranked the most expensive city in the world.
-Expats moving to Norway should bear this mind when negotiating salary packages.
+The combination of economic success, social welfare systems and egalitarian policies has led to Norway being ranked first in the United Nations Development Programme’s Human Development Index several years in a row.
+Norway is also one of the world’s richest countries and its capital, Oslo, is consistently ranked as one of the planet’s most expensive cities.
+Expats moving to Norway should bear this mind when negotiating their salary package.

-Norway has a population of 4.8 million in an area covering 385,155 square kilometres.
+Norway has a population of just over 5 million in an area covering 385,155 square kilometres.
 The bulk of the population lives in the southern half, while the north is sparsely populated.
-Around 570,000 live in the capital of Oslo.
-Other major cosmopolitan centres are Stavanger (on the southwest coast), Bergen (on the west coast), and Trondheim (on the northwest coast).
-These four cities make up 25 per cent of the population, or 1.2 million inhabitants.
+Around 635,000 people live in Oslo, the capital.
+Other major cities include Stavanger on the southwest coast, Bergen on the west coast, and Trondheim on the northwest coast.
+These four cities make up around 25 per cent of the population, or 1.25 million inhabitants.